Dr. Margaret Swift

 Hello!
 Welcome to my Skype a Scientist page!

-Hiya!
-My name is Margaret Swift, but you can call me Maggie.
-I'm studying to be an ecologist at Duke University, located in beautiful Durham, North Carolina.
-Ecology is the study of how all the plants, animals, microbes, and creepy-crawlies all around us work together with rocks, water, sunshine, and soils to create the world we live in.
+Hi!
+My name is Maggie, and I'm a researcher at Cornell University, located in beautiful Ithaca, New York.
+Ecology is the study of how all the plants, animals, microbes, and fungi all around us work together with rocks, water, sunshine, and soils to create the world we live in.
+For my research, I use computers and satellites to study the ecology of southern African savannas.

 Some things about me:

-• I grew up in a town called Warrenton in northern Virginia.
+• I grew up in the small town of Warrenton, Virginia.

-• My hobbies include hiking, guitar, sewing, baking, and reading.
+• My hobbies include hiking, guitar, sewing, baking, and reading books.

 To get you started, you can ask me:

-• Where have you traveled for field work?
+• Where have you traveled for your field work?

 • What is your favorite animal?